 RM:

-Exponentially!
-My career path has followed my own interests and curiosity.
-I wasn’t able to afford college here in the United States so I ended up working and making pastry work about the things that I would like to learn about, so my art and my food process has really followed my own learning journey and lifestyle.
-It’s very vital to my practice that I only make work about subjects which I have first-hand connections to or experience with, so that really challenges me to not just read an article and make a cake about that, but to go and spend time in the place.
-I like to build relationships and meet the people and scientists whose work I’m communicating, I even spent three full summers on a glacier in order to understand the changes that are happening.
+Exponentially.
+My career path has exclusively followed my own interests and curiosity.
+I wasn’t able to afford more than a year of college, so I ended up working in the industry straight away.
+Over the years, my pastry work has become the lens I use to get curious, so my art and my food process has really followed my own learning journey and lifestyle.
+It’s vital to my practice that I only make work about topics in which I have first-hand connections or experience, so that really challenges me to go further than just reading an article and making a cake – but to instead go and spend time in a place.
+Building relationships and meeting the people and scientists whose work I’m communicating makes my storytelling more impactful – for me and my audience.
+For example, after spending three full summers on one hunk of glacial ice, I can better explain the rapid changes that are happening.
+I have an emotional attachment to those changes.
+There is a personal connection.
+There are real, raw feelings.
+There is a timeliness.

 JG: